 My Experience Working with the MRT/LEAP Test

-After lots and lots of research, MRT seemed like the best testing option for my husband, and we decided to try it out for ourselves.
-I actually completed all the training and passed the exam to become a CLT and administer the test myself.
+After lots and lots of research, the MRT seemed like the best testing option for my husband, and we decided to try it out for ourselves.
+I actually completed all of the training and passed the exam to become a CLT and administer the test myself.
 My husband was my first MRT patient.

 A Note for Fellow Dietitians